noah199711/noah199711.github.io/index.md

 # About Me

 Welcome to my homepage!
+I am coming to the Associate Professor in the School of Electronic Information at Northwestern Polytechnical University.

-I am pursuing the doctoral degree in Computer Science and Technology under the supervision of [Prof. Yong Deng](https://scholar.google.com/citations?user=Zuhod6sAAAAJ&hl=zh-CN) at the [Institute of Fundamental and Frontier Sciences](https://www.iffs.uestc.edu.cn/), [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).
+In 2021.09-2025.06, I got the doctoral degree in Computer Science and Technology under the supervision of [Prof. Yong Deng](https://scholar.google.com/citations?user=Zuhod6sAAAAJ&hl=zh-CN) at the [Institute of Fundamental and Frontier Sciences](https://www.iffs.uestc.edu.cn/), [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).

 In 2021.03-2021.08, I joined the [Foresight Research Laboratory](https://www.ict.ac.cn/jssgk/zzjg/kyxt/qzyjsys/js/) at the Chinese Academy of Sciences as a research intern graduate student under the supervision of [Dr. Guojing Tian](https://www.ict.ac.cn/sourcedb/cn/jssrck/202010/t20201023_5721551.html), focusing on belief functions and quantum computing.

 In 2022.11-2023.10, I joined the [Witold Pedrycz](https://apps.ualberta.ca/directory/person/wpedrycz)'s Lab at the [University of Alberta](https://www.ualberta.ca/en/index.html) as a visiting student, focusing on belief functions and granular computing.

-Privously, I received my bachelor's degree from the [School of Information and Communication Engineering](https://www.sice.uestc.edu.cn/), [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).
+Privously, I got the bachelor's degree from the [School of Information and Communication Engineering](https://www.sice.uestc.edu.cn/), [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).

 In my spare time, I have a strong interest in **tennis** and **fitness**.
 In e-sports, my unique heroes are Rek'sai in _League of Legends_ and Athena in _Honor of Kings_.

 # Research Interests

-My research interests span the interdisciplinary domains of **belief functions**, **granular computing**, **quantum computing**, **fractals and chaos**.
+My research interests span the interdisciplinary domains of **information fusion**, **granular computing**, **quantum computing**, **uncertainty management**.
 The specific topics are introduced below.

 <span style="color:pink;">1.
 Bridges on belief function, possibility and probability